 - 1. Click Add. - 2.
 Type a name of the new rule (for example Peer-to-Peer traffic). - 3.
 Double-click Detected content. - 4.
-In the Content Rule Detected Content dialog, click $Add \rightarrow Applications$ and Web Categories. - 5.
-In the Selected items dialog, select Downloads $\rightarrow$ Peer-to-Peer. - 6.
+In the Content Rule Detected Content dialog, click Add → Applications and Web Categories. - 5.
+In the Selected items dialog, select Downloads \rightarrow Peer-to-Peer. - 6.
 Double-click Action. - 7.
 In the Content Rule Action dialog, select Deny in the Action list.

-8. (Optional) Select Send email notification to user for non-HTTP connections.

-The user will be informed about denying P2P traffic.
+- Optional) Select Send email notification to user for non-HTTP connections.
+The user will be informed about denying P2P traffic. - 9.
+Save the settings.

-The result is displayed on figure 1.
+The result is displayed on figure $\underline{1}$.